 Hence the products formed will be in the following ratio:

 This is the main factor (based on probability) used in deriving the ratio of products formed.
 However, another factor you need to be aware of is based on the stability of the free radicals.
 It will also affect the ratio of the products formed.
 If you consider this factor as well, then the actual ratio of the products formed will not be 6:1:2:3.
 How would you attempt a question which take both factors (probability and stability) into account in deriving the actual ratio?
 This was tested in past years internal exam but not yet at A levels.

 See the 2nd & 3rd commonly tested concepts in Alkanes: Difference in Reactivity and Free Radical Mechanism.

 Found these useful?
 Students will benefit more during class.
-Click on the button below to register for Ms Sim’s JC Chemistry tuition.
+Click on the button below to register for Ms Sim’s Chemistry tuition.